SurniaUlula/wpsso-schema-json-ld/readme.txt

 = 2.19.0 =

-(2020/01/16) Minor update for some option labels and their translated strings.
+(2020/01/16) Added support for Schema ItemList markup in the Standard version.
 Requires at least WPSSO Core v6.17.0.